 Broad Research Interests: Automated Reasoning, Automated Planning, Artificial Intelligence, Formal Methods

-- With Junkyu Lee, Michael Katz, Harsha Kokel, and Shirin Sohrabi at IBM I developed an algorithm for guiding hiearchical reinforcement agents under partial observability when domain knowledge can be encoded for characterizing discovery of unknown predicates.
+- With Junkyu Lee, Michael Katz, Harsha Kokel, and Shirin Sohrabi at IBM I developed an algorithm for guiding hierarchical reinforcement agents under partial observability.
+Specifically, I focused on scenarios where the agent knows what they don’t know, and I compiled that knowledge to use a fully-observable non-deterministic planner to decompose the overall problem.
+(Paper)

-- With Thomas Ferguson and James Oswald we formalized a model theory for a fragment of the Deontic Cognitive Event Calculus.
+- With Thomas Ferguson and James Oswald, we formalized a model theory for a fragment of the Deontic Cognitive Event Calculus.
+(Paper)

-- With James Oswald we’ve built interactive theorem provers and showed validity of large proofs in parallel using a high performance cluster.
+- With James Oswald, we’ve built an interactive theorem prover (Project) and showed validity of large proofs in parallel using a high performance cluster.
+(Paper)

 Related Notes: